 This exchange of imaginary momentum produces the reactive flow IMST and ILF, (therefore it should be instantaneously observed with a time-varying incident field, like e.g. an ultrashort pulse), which gives rise to an accretion of {\it reactive strengtht of canonical momentum}, ROM, around the body.
-As such, this ROM is not associated to the scattered field radiated into the far-zone, i.e. to the "radiated" RMST, but to reactive power, and thus it remains inside and in the near-field of the object volume $V_0$.
-In this regard, we remark that this field imaginary momentum exchange is opposite to that of field (i.e. Poynting) time-averaged momentum, thus substracting, rather than adding, to the variation of imaginary linear momentum.
+As such, this ROM is not associated to the scattered field radiated into the far-zone, i.e. to the ``radiated'' RMST, but to reactive power, and thus it remains inside and in the near-field of the object volume $V_0$.
+In this regard, we remark that this field imaginary momentum exchange is opposite to that of field (i.e. Poynting) time-averaged momentum, thus substracting, rather than adding, to the variation of imaginary linear momentum. \rr This means that although the light wave loses field momentum $\bm{\mathcal G}^{R}$ on interaction, it may gain reactive field momentum $\bm{\mathcal G}^{I}$, even when it does not exist in the illuminating field.
+This is the case of e.g. an incident plane wave, discussed later on. \bb

 As a consequence, we may expect the ROM, and thus the flow related to the IMST and ILF, to severely affect the flow given by the RMST into the far-zone, namely, the standard time-averaged electromagnetic optical force, RLF, sensed by the body.
 The ILF is, as seen in the next sections, characterized by the total ROM stored in and out the particle, and its flow; in analogy with the imaginary work in terms of the reactive energy in and around the particle and its flow: the reactive momentum IPM \cite{nietoPRR}.